 (c.)
 Implied Waiver by Silence.
 Failure of a member of the Board of Directors who did not attend a meeting held without proper call or notice to file with the Recording Secretary or Chairperson of the Board of Directors a written objection to the holding of the meeting of the Board of Directors or to any specific action so taken promptly after having knowledge of the action taken and of the insufficiency of notice shall constitute ratification of the action taken at the meeting of the Board of Directors.

 Section 6.06 Attendance at Board of Directors Meetings.
-Although meetings of the Board of Directors will be closed to the general public and the membership of the IAI,tThey will be open to all members of the Board of Directors, the Board of Directors Recording Secretary, the General Counsel, the chairperson of the Professional Programs Quality Assurance Governing Board, all past Presidents and current Officers, and anyone given permission to attend by the Board of Directors present during the meeting.
+Meetings of the Board of Directors will be closed to the general public and the membership of the IAI.
+Meetings will be open to all members of the Board of Directors, the Board of Directors Recording Secretary, the General Counsel, all past Presidents and current Officers, and anyone given permission to attend by the Board of Directors present during the meeting.
 Any person lawfully present at a Board of Directors meeting may be heard.
-However, only the members of the Board of Directors as defined in Article V, Section 5.01 of these Bylaws may have a vote at the Board of Directors meeting.
+Only the members of the Board of Directors may have a vote at the Board of Directors meeting.

-Section 6.07 Publication of Activities.
-The Chairperson of the Board of Directors, or a person designated by the Chairperson, shall be responsible for notifying the President, the International Representative and the Division Representative, of the deliberations and actions taken by the Board of Directors.

-Section 6.08 Quorum.
+Section 6.07 Quorum.
 Except as otherwise provided in these Bylaws, a minimum of eight (8) Directors shall constitute a quorum for the transaction of business at any meeting of the Board of Directors.

-Section 6.09 Manner of Acting.
-Except as otherwise provided by law or in this section, an act of the majority of the members of the Board of Directors present at a meeting at which a quorum is present shall be the act of the Board of Directors.
+Section 6.08 Manner of Acting.
+An act of the majority of the members of the Board of Directors present at a meeting at which a quorum is present shall be the act of the Board of Directors.

-Section 6.10 Parliamentary Rules.
+Section 6.09 Parliamentary Rules.
 All meetings of the Board of Directors shall be governed by the most current edition of Robert's Rules Of Order, unless otherwise waived.